bentoml/Yatai/docs/source/index.rst

 🍱 Made for BentoML, deploy at scale

 - Scale `BentoML <https://github.com/bentoml/BentoML>`_ to its full potential on a distributed system, optimized for cost saving and performance.
-- Manage deployment lifecycles to deploy, update, or roll back via API or Web UI.
+- Manage deployment lifecycle to deploy, update, or roll back via API or Web UI.
 - Centralized registry providing the **foundation for CI/CD** via artifact management APIs, labeling, and WebHooks for custom integration.

 🚅 Cloud native & DevOps friendly